 https://samadhaan.msme.gov.in/MyMsme/MSEFC/MSEFC_Entrepreneur_status.aspx

-Whether prior legal notice is required for MSME case filing
+Is prior legal notice required to file an MSME case?

 MSEs can issue a legal notice to the buyer demanding the payment of dues.